BrunoKaiser/IDIV/programms/reflexiveDocTree/readme_reflexiveDocTree.txt

 This script is a graphical user interface for Linux, tested on a Raspberry Pi, with a textfield containing the raw text of an article which can contain format html-tags.
 The graphical user interface converts this text in a html site with titles defined by the numbering of the titles and shows the current table of contents as a tree.

+11 reflexive_documentation_tree_with_dataform.lua

+This script contains a tree and a data form.
+In this data form data corresponding to the tree are stored and shown.